 Preparing Them To Bake

-I love to use a portion scoop (or cookie scoop) to scoop the batter in.
-It might seem a little anal, but it is important you have the same amount of batter in each pan.
-This is the size scoop I am using for the muffin pans.
-A good muffin pan is essential as well.
+I love to use a portion scoop (or cookie scoop) to scoop the batter into the prepared muffin pan.
+It is important that you have the same amount of muffin batter in each pan for even baking.
+Otherwise, some muffins may be overbaked while others are still wet in the center.
+Of course, a good muffin pan is essential as well.

 The Perfect Bakery-Style Cranberry Orange Muffins

 Do you need a gluten-free option as well?
 You could also make this Fall Fruit Salad with pears.
-It is so good and so simple to make!
+It is so good and simple to make.
+It comes together in just 5 minutes!

 Fresh Cranberry Orange Muffins